 Social networks also tend to be more noisy, particularly when it comes to politics, an incredibly polarizing topic these days.
 Discussions often breed aggression and hostility, hindering any opportunity for positive interactions, much less community-building with customers.
 Not to mention the ad-revenue model baked into the platform, which seems to violate even the simplest communities or groups with their off-topic content.

-Big Box Platform or Homegrown Solution?
+Community Migration: Big Box Platform or Homegrown Solution?

 Niche online communities are growing in popularity, not just because of the decline of brand-name platforms, but also because community managers are seeking more nuanced controls.
 There’s a certain allure to building a homegrown network where the administrators have complete control and access to additional capabilities.